BenHeubl/BenHeubl.github.io/_posts/2016-09-26-navie-bayes.md

 ![alt text](/images/naive/plots/conclusion.jpg) Overall, Naive Bayes for text - in our case speech - classification is a powerful tool and works reliable in clean data.
 To judge how unique a person's speaking style is works as long it is not being mixed up with written text data.
 Speeches are different from copy, and one doesn't writes as one speaks.
 For Hillary's tweets, this little experiment did not work.

 However, our models could establish some evidence that showed that she is indeed her own persona.
-Her speeches may or may not reflect her own believes but certainly her own speaking style (and not her husband's or other people she worked with in the past, such as Barack Obama).
+Her speeches may or may not reflect her own beliefs but certainly her own speaking style (and not her husband's or other people she worked with in the past, such as Barack Obama).
 Her campaign is her unique voice, unique even in the sense of her past presidential rally in 2008.

 ![alt text](/images/naive/giphy2.gif)